Female sabotage: History

-The female sabotage theory
+Female sabotage theory

 In 1996, however, Joe Abraham presented a re-interpretation of the problem.
 In polygamous species, males generally contribute nothing to the nurturing of offspring, but nevertheless continue to consume finite resources.
 In such situations, males effectively become competitors with females and young once they are finished mating.
 This gives females a reason to sabotage males, and mating gives them an opportunity to do so.
 By choosing to mate exclusively with males who are unlikely to survive because of their burdens, the females ensure that as the males die, more food and other resources will remain for females and their young.
 Because females are the limiting resource in most species, as their numbers increase, population fitness will also increase.

 Just as a given amount of land can only produce a finite amount of grazing, and a limited amount of grazing can only support a limited number of grazing animals, so a given number of grazing animals can only sustain a limited number of predators.
 Similar limitations apply to all living things, and are known as the carrying capacity of a physical area.
 If males' burdens are more likely to draw the interest of local predators, then such males effectively shift predation away from females and their young.
 In this case, the females and young will gain an added benefit from decreased predation, and enjoy even higher rates of survivability.

 Abraham's explanation reunites the major split in sexual selection—intrasexual competition (male combat) and intersexual selection (female choice)--together under one rubric.
 Under female sabotage, the increase in resources becomes the critical factor, and the cause of increased male mortality is secondary.
 The theory also offers new, feminist approaches to leks, harems, resource guarding and mate location.

 Perhaps the most attractive aspect of Abraham's explanation, however, is that it can easily work with any of the many current theories of sexual selection, and must play some role in them.
 An increase in resources and a decrease in predation for females and their young is an inevitable result of increased male mortality, regardless of what mechanism drives females to mate with males carrying burdensome traits.